sagar1024/LearnerPro/README.md

 ## Authors

-This project was developed by my teammate Gabriel Kelviin and I during our Masters in Computer Science.
+This project was developed by my teammate Gabriel Kelvin and I as a part of our coursework during our Masters in Computer Science.